vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/090.png)

 For setting the value of an output we use the endpoint http://<MyServer>/do_value/slot_0 and submit the JSON string '{"DOVal":[{"Ch":0,"Val":1}]}' which is quite similiar to the MQTT message we used earlier.
-It's very important to use the verb PATCH to submit the message.A regular PUTwon't do the trick.Here's the Building Block to do the call:
+It's very important to use the verb PATCH to submit the message.A regular PUT won't do the trick.
+Here's the Building Block to do the call:

 ![image](/assets/2024-10-17/100.png)

 ## result and conclusion

 Having both options MQTT and REST is a great feature of the Wise-4012.
 However the video also shows the downside.
-Since MQTT is an event based prototcol any change in value is trsnferred and processed immediately.
+Since MQTT is an event based prototcol any change in value is transferred and processed immediately.
 Getting input values via REST is always a pull request done every couple of seconds.
 So when it comes to very precise real time input, MQTT is a better choice.
 If the real time is not that important and a lag up a couple of seconds is acceptabel, REST might be easier because no MQTT broker is needed.

 ![image](/assets/2024-10-17/result.gif)